FREQUENTLY ASKED QUESTIONS

 What languages do your case managers speak?

-All our case managers speak English, and one of our case managers is a native Spanish speaker.
+All our case managers speak English, and one of our case managers speaks Spanish.

 Do you charge anything for your services?